mikaelsouza/mikaelsouza/README.md

 ### Welcome.

-I am currently a Machine Learning Engineer, but I also worked as a Data Scientist previously.
+I am currently working as a Software Engineer.

 You can contact me at: